Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 <img src="../docs/readme_images/feat_pages_delete_record.png"><br>
 _MyPSE.ie Delete Pupil Record Page_

 *** NB Deleting a pupil record removes a users ability to create a new passport.
-It does not delete a pupil's passport if one exists but should a pupil decide to delete thier own passport after their enrolment file has been removed they will require re-enrolment via a new school administration. ***
+It does not delete a pupil's passport if one exists but should a pupil decide to delete their own passport after their enrolment file has been removed they will require re-enrolment via a new school administration. ***

 An almost identical page is used via the Passport Page to delete pupil passports.